EmirhanS/PhotoCloud/README.md

 These are current users (one of them is admin user which have permission to do everything he/she want.
 He/She can remove everyone’s photos, comments and also he/she can change people’s profile informations) and all of them have more personal informations and they are stored in users.txt file in Project folder.
-They also have unique profile photos for each.1 Application usage information (In that part, describe how to use your application.
-You can add screenshots of the required steps that a user should follow.)
+They also have unique profile photos for each.

+There are 4 different User Types for each account (Free, Professional, Hobbyist, Admin).
+All User Types have different permissions such as editing photographs while uploading.

+## Application usage information:

 ● To start the application, you need to run the main method stored in the Main.java which stored in “./src/main/Main”.